The Clear Thinking Over Energy

 Finally, all nuclear power plants require many acres of real-estate to house the elaborate containment vessel and to house the very large cooling towers.
 They require access to lots of water to remove the waste heat for cooling and recycling the spent steam from the turbines.
 Nobody wants these plants in their back yard!
 The fear of nuclear contamination if the plant ever blew up makes it difficult to find a suitable site to build the plant.

 3. Let’s talk about Thorium, and how it solves many of the problems over using Uranium that I have described above.

 Oak Ridge National Laboratories in the early 1950’s actually built a working Liquid Fluoride Thorium Reactor which they tested for six years.
-The physics and the chemistry have been proven workable.
+The physics and the chemistry were proven.

 The scientists at Oak Ridge understood the negative issues using enriched U-235 as a fuel.
 However, there were two diverse directions at play.
 Some were pushing for the development of what is called the “fast breeder reactor”.
 A smaller group was advocating the Thorium reactor design based on liquid salts as a coolant instead of a high pressure water vessel.